auth0/styleguide/README.md

     color: red;
 ```

-Or perhaps you would just want to extend parts of it by
+Or perhaps you want to extend just parts of it by:

 ```stylus
 // use only colors